HMS La Hogue: History

 Later, La Hogue successfully trapped Young Teazer off the coast of Nova Scotia, British North America.

 On 16 August 1813 La Hogue captured the Portuguese ship Flor de Mar.
 At the time HMS Tenedos was in sight.

 La Hogue was driven ashore at Halifax, Nova Scotia, on 12 November 1813 during a storm.
 She was refloated, repaired, and returned to service.

 From 7–8 April 1814, ships' boats of the La Hogue, Endymion, Maidstone and Borer attacked Pettipague point.
 In 1847 the Admiralty awarded the Naval General Service Medal with clasp "8 Apr Boat Service 1814" to all surviving claimants from the action.
 The raid was commanded by Coote, who was promoted as a result of the successful outcome, as was Lieutenant Pyne of the La Hogue who assisted him.

-In September, 1814 La Hogue landed near the Old Scituate Light station with the intent of sending a raiding party into the town.
-Rebecca and Abigail Bates, the lighthouse keeper's daughters, repulsed the attack by playing a drum and a fife that had been left at the station.
+In September 1814, La Hogue anchored near the Scituate Light station on the coast of Massachusetts with the intent of sending a raiding party into the town.
+Rebecca and Abigail Bates, the lighthouse keeper's daughters, repulsed the attack by playing a drum and a fife that had been left at the station, simulating the approach of the town militia.

-She was converted into a screw-propelled steamship frigate in 1850.
-From 1852 she acted as a guard-ship at Devonport under the command of Captain William Ramsay and saw her final service, still under Ramsay, on duties in the Baltic Sea during the Crimean War.
+La Hogue was converted into a screw-propelled steamship frigate in 1850.
+From 1852, she acted as a guard-ship at Devonport under the command of Captain William Ramsay and saw her final service, still under Ramsay, on duties in the Baltic Sea during the Crimean War.
 On 18 September 1855, she ran aground off Renskär, Sweden and was severely damaged.
 She was refloated with the assistance of three gunboats after her lower deck guns were taken out.

 She was eventually broken up in 1865.